Sketch

 Using media queries and pseudo-selectors

-Because we’re in CSS-in-Gleam, we can leverage on the full CSS power, contrarily to inline styling.
+Because we’re building CSS, we can leverage on its full power, contrarily to inline styling.
 This mean we can use media queries and pseudo-selectors!
-You only need to call the proper functions, and sketch will take care of the rest.
+You only need to call the proper functions, and Sketch will take care of the rest.

 import sketch